 75. When does a Wright respirometer measure respiratory rate?

-And that wraps up our study guide on the Pulmonary Function Testing Equipment that you need to be familiar with as a Respiratory Therapist.
-I truly hope that these practice questions were helpful for you.
-If you go through this study guide a few times, I have no doubt that you will learn about each and every piece of PFT Equipments that is required for you to know.
+So there you have it — that wraps up our study guide on the PFT Equipment that you need to be familiar with as a Respiratory Therapist.
+I truly hope that this study guide and the practice questions listed are helpful for you.

 - Faarc, Mottram Carl Ba Rrt Rpft.
 Ruppel’s Manual of Pulmonary Function Testing.
 11th ed., Mosby, 2017.
 [Link]